What exactly is it that you do?

 Work is often about ten feet from my kitchen is command central when I am not on the road with a project, where I work for a handful of clients at a time as their creative strategist.
 (These folks are serious about success, so would you want to handle more than 3-6 at a time?)
 It’s creative alright- projects range from ghost writing 6-10 books a year, to being brought in to facilitate brand strategy for new products, to developmental strategies for speakers and public personalities.
 With a background in behavior disordered high gifted education and learning, I find my classroom has changed from university and school students to the same mavericks in business…perfect preparation…individualized education plans became strategically aligned objectives, I just don’t have a ruler to straighten them out when they misbehave…

-My work in back-end development, graphics, and publishing means that pragmatically, it is just easier for me to create on the run when we’re live in a studio and we need to get something out for a live event that day or a put together an on the fly transfer to a live update.
-My role is whatever it takes to make it work, but I’m about getting it done.
+My work in back-end development, graphics, and publishing means that pragmatically, it is just easier for me to create on the run when we’re LIVE in a studio and we need to get something out for an event that day or a put together an on the fly transfer to a in process update.
+My role is whatever it takes to make the project work, but I’m about effective outcomes for well able leaders.
 I have no pride about who does the labor or makes the coffee.
-If it means the product will be excellent and productive for clients I’m not above any role that has to be done.
-I’m about cultivating projects that empower people, whether that’s getting strong leaders supported, supportive communities created, or developing software that makes life work.
+If it means the product will be excellent and productive for clients I’m not above or below any role that has to be done.
+I’m about cultivating projects that empower people, whether that’s building infrastructure for well able thinkers, writing, or creating supportive communities, or developing software that makes life work with more ease.

 My favorite role?